Your Donations Are Used To Help an Individual Child in Poverty

 Browse through our current and historical financial records below.

-We are committed to investing at least 80 percent of gifts received into front-line ministry.
+We are committed to investing at least 80 percent of every dollar into front-line ministry.